hxj5/scCNASim/docs/manual.rst

 Implementation
 --------------
-The simulator outputs simulated haplotype-aware alignments for clonal single cells based on user-specified CNV profiles, by training on input BAM files.
+The simulator outputs simulated haplotype-aware alignments for clonal single cells based on user-specified CNA profiles, by training on input BAM files.

 It mainly includes four modules: